 RewriteRule ^ %1 [R=301,L]

-extension from your URLs, making them cleaner and more SEO-friendly.
+By following this guide, you’ve successfully removed the .html extension from your URLs, making them cleaner and more SEO-friendly.
 If you face any issues, clear your browser cache or test using Incognito mode.

 Let me know in the comments if this guide helped you or if you have any questions!